 There are plenty of reasons why people from all over Australia (and the world!) visit the precious heritage-listed island, Fraser Island.
 Well, aside from its sandy white dunes, 4WD adventures, colourful Aboriginal history and unique wildlife, Kgari’s more than 100 freshwater lakes are just unbeatable.
-And the most popular among them is Lake McKenzie.
+And one of the most popular places to visit on K’gari (Fraser Island) is Lake McKenzie.
 Interested to know why?

 Yes, what you have heard is true!
 Lake McKenzie on Fraser Island has the softest and whitest sand in Australia and the most beautiful, clear and pure water.
 It makes sense that it is called the ‘natural spa’ of the island, huh?